-- 4.1 This TOR is to be read in conjunction with Preparing an environmental impact statement: Guideline for proponents (see Appendix 1), which provides guidance on the following:
+- 4.1 This Draft TOR is to be read in conjunction with the Coordinator-General's Preparing an environmental impact statement: Guideline for proponents (see Appendix 1), which provides guidance on the following:

 - (a) participants in the EIS process

 - (b) consultation requirements

 - (c) EIS format and copy requirements.

-- 4.2 In addition, subject-specific policies and guidelines are referenced throughout this TOR and are listed in Appendix 1.
+- 4.2 In addition, subject-specific policies and guidelines are referenced throughout this Draft TOR and are listed in Appendix 1.